dorbenlulu/Binder/README.md

 Open the site in another incognito page.

-RECOMENDED: View the screen in moblie display.
+RECOMMENDED: View the screen in moblie display.
 To do so, press `cntrl + shift + J`, and then `cntrl + shift + M`

 In the second terminal, run `node server`